schamberg97/restana-express/README.md

 [Express Req](https://expressjs.com/en/4x/api.html#req)

-Despite this, testing is *mostly* done with modified Express tests However, see the table in Compatibility section
+Despite this, testing is *mostly* done with modified Express tests.
+However, please see the table in Compatibility section

 # Version & Changes